surdebmalya/api-endpoints/README.md

     |- Updating the book details in the database with validity of the property (Checking primary key) [✓]

 GET /seed
-    |- Assumption: The payload structure will be followed
+    |- Assumption: The payload structure will be followed and there will not be any duplicate ID of the books
     |- Checking for the duplication of the book id
     |- Error handling for database connection issues
 ```